tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

  * Called from BasePlayer.PlayerInit
  * No return behavior
- * Called when the player is initialising (after they've connected, before they wake up)
+ * Called when the player is initializing (after they've connected, before they wake up)

 ## OnFindSpawnPoint